Passport Name Change – How to Change Name on U.S. Passport?

 Remember, do not use a standard mailing envelope; in most cases, a Tyvek® envelope is often the preferred method of mailing since the envelope is waterproof and sturdier than a standard paper envelope.
 In most cases, it is recommended you mail these with return receipt requested.

 If you received your passport more than 12 months ago

-Form DS-82 applies to people who have their most recent passport, were at least 16 years of age when they were issued their passport, the passport is less than 15 years old, the passport has not been stolen or damaged, you use the same name as on your most recent passport or your name change was due to marriage or court order.
+Passport Renewal form DS-82 applies to people who have their most recent passport, were at least 16 years of age when they were issued their passport.
+If the passport is less than 15 years old, the passport has not been stolen or damaged, you use the same name as on your most recent passport, or your name change was due to marriage or court order.
 You will need to submit proper documentation that shows the change.